prebid/prebid.github.io/prebid-mobile/code-integration-android.md

     e.printStackTrace();
 }
 ```
-Please use the one below for initilization:
+Please use the one below for initialization:
 ```java
 // Register ad units for prebid. try {